leo-tools/eslint-plugin-use-server-top-level/README.md

 If a file at `src/services/actions/foo.ts` does not start with `'use server'`, ESLint will report an error:

 ```
-Error: servers/actions/*.ts files must start with 'use server'
+Error: servers/actions/*.ts must start with 'use server'
 ```

 ## License